 What is "kiwirecorder"?

-The kiwirecorder package works in conjunction with a "KiwiSDR" (see KiwiSDR.com for more information) - a relatively inexpensive (approx. $300) stand-alone, Linux based HF receiver capable if tuning from a few kHz to over 30 MHz.
-Intended to be computer-interfaced, it sports a Web-based user interface that provides both audio and a waterfall display along with the capability of demodulating various modes (SSB, CW, AM, FM) and decoding several different types of transmissions, including CW, FAX, FSK and WSPR.
-Depending on configuration, it is possible to have up to eight "users" connected, via the Internet, to a single KiwiSDR, each using their own frequency and mode.
+The kiwirecorder package works in conjunction with a "KiwiSDR" (see KiwiSDR.com for more information) - a relatively inexpensive (approx. $300) stand-alone, Linux based HF receiver capable of tuning from a few kHz to over 30 MHz.
+Intended to be remotely accessed, it sports a Web-based user interface that provides both audio and a waterfall display along with the capability of demodulating various modes (SSB, CW, AM, FM) and decoding several different types of transmissions, including CW, FAX, FSK and WSPR.
+Depending on configuration it is possible to have up to eight "users" connected, via the Internet, to a single KiwiSDR, each using their own frequency and mode settings.

-While capable, it may be that this interface isn't quite what you need: Perhaps you need an audio stream to feed somewhere else - maybe, to another computer that is decoding a mode not "built in" to the KiwiSDR, to record the goings-on on a frequency, or something else.
-This is where the "kiwirecorder" comes in.
+While capable, it may be that this interface isn't quite what you need: Perhaps you need an audio stream to feed somewhere else - maybe, to another computer that is decoding a mode that is not "built in" to the KiwiSDR or to record the goings-on on a certain frequency: This is where the "kiwirecorder" comes in.

 The kiwirecorder script makes a minimalist connection the the KiwiSDR, not requiring the user interface (display, waterfall, etc.) providing only a streaming audio connection with the frequency and mode specified in the connecting URL.
 This stream may then be processed by another computer connected to it (locally and/or via the Internet) to do what it is that you wish to do.